mwb86/git-basics/README.md

 Now that our file is staged let's commit our file by typing `git commit`, Atom should open.

+**Do Not Use `git commit -m <message>`**

+When you use -m to create an inline commit you are doing yourself and others a disservice.
+Your commit will be inherently poor due to the short nature of inline commits, and the lack of a body description to it.
+This is surely a sign of a poor developer and one that does not respect his or her teammate's time.

 ## Lab: Crafting A Commit

 Read over the following blog posts and carefully think about what a good commit